How to Analyze Customer Feedback at Scale (Without Reading Every Comment)

 • what the team should do next

-Stop treating every message as a separate datapoint
+Stop treating every message as a separate data point

 • "Your widget setup is confusing"